The Hill School

-The Hill School (commonly known as The Hill) is a coeducational preparatory boarding school located on a 200 acre campus in Pottstown, Pennsylvania, about 35 miles northwest of Philadelphia.
-The Hill is part of the Ten Schools Admissions Organization (TSAO).
+The Hill School is a four-year private, coeducational, preparatory boarding school located on a 200 acre campus in Pottstown, Pennsylvania, about 35 miles northwest of Philadelphia.
+The Hill is part of the Ten Schools Admission Organization.

 The school is accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools.

 History

 The Hill School was founded in 1851 by the Rev. Matthew Meigs as the Family Boarding School for Boys and Young Men.
 However, it has been known as the Hill School since 1874.

 The school opened on May 1, 1851, enrolling 25 boys for the first year.
-According to Paul Chancellor's The History of The Hill School: 1851-1976, “He [Meigs] wanted to stress that he was not founding still another academy, but a type of school quite new and rare in America.
-There is a tendency to think that the boys' boarding school as we know it existed as long as there have been private schools.
-It has not....
-The Hill was the first to be founded as a "family boarding school" (a school where the students lived on campus), as opposed to boarding with families in the town."
+It considered itself a new type of boarding school, namely a "family boarding school" with students housed on campus, not boarding with families in the town.

 In 1998, the school became coeducational, enrolling 88 girls in its first year.

 Academics

-In the early 20th century, The Hill was a feeder school for Princeton University; a prominent "The Hill School Club" operated at Princeton for the benefit of alumni.
-The prevalence of Hill alumni, as well as those of Lawrenceville, Hotchkiss, Exeter and Phillips Academy, at Princeton led F. Scott Fitzgerald to lament that it was those of 'lesser' preparatory schools which were more prepared for the fray.
-The admissions process was relaxed for Hill School students, with cases including George Garrett, Princeton 1952, who was admitted when he confessed that he liked the striped football uniforms.
+In the early 20th century, The Hill was a feeder school for Princeton University; The Hill School Club was active at Princeton for the benefit of Hill alumni.
+Princeton's admissions standards were relaxed for Hill School students.
 At one point, Lawrenceville and Hill sent more students to Princeton than all public schools combined.
 Today, Hill alumni attend a wide variety of colleges.

-The Hill School offers classes in each of its nine academic departments and offers 28 Advanced Placement courses.

-Foreign languages

-The Hill School offers Chinese, French, Spanish, Arabic, Latin, and Ancient Greek classes.

 Partner schools

-The Hill School has had a relationship with Charterhouse School in the United Kingdom since 1994 that includes instructional trips, along with exchanges of extracurricular programs and teachers.
+The Hill School has cooperated with Charterhouse School in the United Kingdom since 1994; they organize instructional trips and exchanges of extracurricular programs and teachers.
 It is linked with the Maru a Pula School in Botswana.
 As well, the Hill hosts a Thai King's Scholar every year.
 The Hill School is a participating school in the Naval Academy Foundation Prep Program.